 - As decor down the center of your table

-- A mini bunch of the grass in a tiny clay flower pot at each person's place setting
+- A mini bunch of the grass in a tiny clay flower pot at each place setting

 - On the buffet table